---

 # My Brand Is Being Cited by AI — But the Sentiment Is Negative.
 What Do I Do?

-Structured information fundamentally alters how LLMs perceive sentiment, according to peer-reviewed research on arXiv involving the Llama 3.2 model.
-Implementing structured JSON prompts increases classification accuracy (Macro-F1) by 4% and reduces error rates (RMSE) by up to 16% without requiring model fine-tuning.
-Brands providing machine-readable, structured data to AI crawlers are measurably more likely to have their positive positioning weighted accurately by the model.
+Information structure fundamentally alters how LLMs perceive sentiment, according to peer-reviewed research on arXiv using the Llama 3.2 model.
+Implementing structured JSON prompts increases classification accuracy (Macro-F1) by 4% and reduces error rates (RMSE) by up to 16% without model fine-tuning.
+Brands presenting machine-readable, structured data are measurably more likely to have positive positioning weighted accurately by AI.

 # The Sentiment Divergence Table: Positive, Neutral, and Negative LLM Markers by Platform